sberney/debug-gatling-cookie/README.md

-# Debugging Gatling's Cookies
+# Debugging Gatling Recorder's Cookies

-Gatling Recorder ignores the `Cookie: ` header as well the `Set-Cookie: ` header, meaning that the Recording feature cannot be used with Web Apps which use cookies.
+Gatling Recorder ignores the `Cookie: ` header but not the `Set-Cookie: ` header, meaning that the Recording feature is hard to use with certain Web Apps.

 # Usage